CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/5. Process and Memory Management/Chapter 1: Process Management.md

 1. Process will not be started if its demand may lead to a deadlock later.
 2. Process will not be granted an incremental resource request if the allocation may lead to a deadlock later.

+**Deadlock Detection and Recovery**
+- OS will check for deadlock periodically
+- Once deadlock is detected, the OS can then use a strategy to resolve the deadlock
+  - **Killing the Process**: Killing all the process involve in deadlock one by one.
+After each process is killed, a check for deadlock is done and this will repeats till the system recovers from deadlock.
+  - **Process Rollback**: Rollback deadloacked processes back to a previous saved state when deadlock condition did not exist.
+  - **Resource Preemption**: Resources are preempted from the processes involved in the deadlock, and preempted resources are allocated other processes so that the system can recover from deadlock.
+  - **Concurrency Control**: Concurrency Control are used to prevent data inconsistencies in systems with multiple concurrent processes.
+This mechanisms ensure that the concurrent processes do not access the same data at the same time, leading to inconsistencies and corruption.

+## Processor Scheduling